 - Mini exhibits Nano and Sun Earth Universe

 Live programs and/or planetarium shows will be scheduled each day.
-View the schedule at www.sciowa.org/calendar
+Check the program schedule on the day of your visit!

 Will the gift shop be open?